-For older people who already have cataracts, lutein can improve vision.
-Other eye-related benefits include reducing eye fatigue, decreasing light and glare sensitivity and improved acute vision.
-(5)
+For older people who already have cataracts, lutein also can improve vision.
+Other eye-related benefits include potentially reducing eye fatigue, decreasing light and glare sensitivity, and improving acute vision.

-Another child-related study in Colombia found that the country saved over $340 million dollars when supplementing just 100 children with vitamin A that would have otherwise been deficient.
-(6)
+Another child-related study in Colombia found that the country saved more than $340 million when supplementing just 100 children with vitamin A that would have otherwise been deficient.

 In general, bell peppers are one food that can help reduce inflammation in your body, which is actually at the root of most diseases.

-People with high levels of Vitamin C have skin that is less dry and wrinkled, and they also are at a lower risk of developing skin cancer.
-I highly recommend that, in addition to healthy sunbathing habits, you fight skin cancer with food.
+People with high levels of vitamin C have skin that is less dry and wrinkled, and they also are at a lower risk of developing skin cancer.

-Bell peppers contain 14 percent of the daily recommended amount of folate, a vital nutrient for pregnant mothers.
+Bell peppers contain a good amount of folate, a vital nutrient for pregnant mothers.
 In fact, the daily recommendation for folate goes up approximately an additional 50 percent in pregnant women because of its role in preventing birth defects and keeping unborn children healthy.

 All bell peppers are not grown equally, so be cautious in your shopping.
-They make my 2016 Dirty Dozen List of foods identified by the Environmental Working Group (EWG) as having the largest concentration of pesticides when bought in non-organic form.
+They make the dirty dozen list of foods identified by the Environmental Working Group as having the largest concentration of pesticides when bought in non-organic form.